xenomedia/bootstrap_paragraphs/README.md

   * On the Simple and Blank bundles, click Manage fields and choose which Text formats to use.
 We recommend a *Full HTML* for the Simple, and a *Full HTML - No Editor* for the Blank.
   * Go to your content type and add a new field to type Entity revisions, Paragraphs.
   * Allow unlimited so creators can add more that one Paragraph to the node.
   * On the field edit screen, you can add instructions, and choose which bundles you want to allow for this field.
-Leave blank to allow all.
+Check all but Accordion Section and Tab Section.
+Those should only be used inside Accordions and Tabs.
+  * Arrange them as you see fit.
+I prefer Simple, Image, and Blank at the top, then the rest in Alphabetical order.
+Click Save Settings.
   * Adjust your form display, placing the field where you want it.
   * Add the field into the Manage display tab.
   * Start creating content!